I’m Melissa. Mother of five, wife of one, and Mythopoetic & Depth-Oriented Maternal Practitioner.

 But the deeper truth?

 My real credentials are in birthing both life and death, the nights I thought I wouldn’t survive, the myths that resurrected me, the underworld I’ve walked, and the story I’ve come back carrying.
-That is what I bring to this work.
-And that is what I offer you.

 “We must let go of the life we have planned, so as to accept the one that is waiting for us.”